SWIFT

 Real-World Use Cases

-• Dependency injection: Passing closures that return instances or configure services later.
+• Dependency injection: Passing closures that configure services or return dependencies

-• Retry mechanisms: Storing closures to retry a failed operation.
+• Retry logic: Storing closures to re-execute failed operations

 Best Practices